snowch/carbon-products-development-environment/README.md

 The aim of this project is to provide tools for developers working on Apache Stratos to quickly set up development environments.
-This project uses Vagrant and bash shell scripts to automatically provision three environments:
+This project uses Vagrant and bash shell scripts to automatically provision there environment.

-- **Stratos Development Environment** containing the stratos source code and eclipse.
-- **Openstack** containing a complete openstack Havana environment.
-- **Stratos Runtime Environment** containing a stratos deployment that interacts with the openstack environment.

 The setup uses shell scripts because the scripts pretty much mirror the manual setup instructions for stratos.
 Therefore, the manual setup instructions can be followed, but the setup can be automated.
 This will be more beneficial to users who are new to stratos.